Your Toddler or Preschooler and TV

 Young children's brains were designed to develop optimally by engaging with the physical world, and with the imagination--being told stories, for instance--rather than to be fed passive viewing that bypasses the need for imagination.

-TV Teaches Children to Hit
+Does TV Teach Children to Hit?

 - Even in G-rated, animated movies and DVDs, violence is common—often as a way for the good characters to solve their problems.
 Every single U.S. animated feature film produced between 1937 and 1999 contained violence, and the amount of violence with intent to injure has increased over the years.